Winter Hike at Fort Hill

 Trekking poles (optional, but helpful for balancing)

-Please fill out the information below to register for the guided hike.
+Please fill out the information below to be put on the wait list for the guided hike.
 A confirmation will be sent to you a few weeks before the hike.
-Registration is limited, please let us know if you need to cancel so we can open your spot for someone else by contacting us at email@example.com or 937-365-1935.
+Registration is limited, please let us know if you need to cancel so we can open your spot for someone else by contacting us at firstname.lastname@example.org or 937-365-1935.